zhigang1992/deployd/collection.markdown

 ## Updating an object

-A PUT request at an object's URL will update the object.
+A PUT (or POST) request at an object's URL will update the object.
 You must include all properties except for `_id`.

     PUT /people/4f71fc7c2ba744786f000001
     Content-Type: application/json